 Assessment FOR vs. Assessment OF Learning

 Assessment of learning occurs at the end of a unit and evaluates the knowledge the student has acquired.
-This assessment is judged and given a score or a level that refers to the curriculum's standards or expectations.
-It is the type of evaluation that has traditionally been referred to as summative assessment.
+This assessment is judged and given a score or a level that refers to the curriculum’s standards or expectations.
+It is the type of evaluation traditionally referred to as summative assessment.

 Assessment For Learning